decentdao/fractal-docs/rootdaos/create.md

 ![](../.gitbook/assets/newdao.png)

+---

 ## Multisig rootDAO

 Deploying a multisig rootDAO is much simpler, and involves only configuring the total number of signers, and the signer threshold to approve of a proposed transaction:

 ![](../.gitbook/assets/newmultisig.png)

+This is essentially just a Safe multisig with an associated Fractal name and optional Spapshot space.